rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 Engage with us to answer these questions:

-**1. How to ensure dependencies are ready before sprint work needs them ...**
+1. **How to ensure dependencies are ready before sprint work needs them ...**

    ... instead of scrambling to fix things blocking progress.

-**2. How to automatically identify performance issues (such as memory leaks) as part of System Demos at the end of sprints ...**
+2. **How to automatically identify performance issues (such as memory leaks) as part of System Demos at the end of sprints ...**

    ... instead of waiting until it's a hassle and more expensive to make changes.